whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 The most powerful way to query Wikidata is using the SPARQL query language, which is [introduced in another (currently retired) Programming Historian lesson](https://programminghistorian.org/en/lessons/retired/graph-databases-and-SPARQL).
 SPARQL is incredibly flexible, but it takes some learning.

 Before you take that step, Wikidata offers two great workarounds.

+### Query shortcut I: Example queries
 First, it offers a [long list of example queries](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples#Most_popular_subjects_of_scientific_articles).
 All of these queries can be adapted for your own interests, by substituting the item you want for the item the query contains.

 Open the [query service](https://query.wikidata.org/), then click on "Examples," then click on an example.